Due to Covid 19 Restrictions future events are on hold until health & safety allows

 So often, the weekly yoga class is a rushed hour, squeezed in between work and family commitments.
-Amity Yoga Holistic and Wellbeing Retreat Days give you the chance to take more time once a month/fortnightly to develop your yoga practice in a friendly and supportive atmosphere.
+Amity Yoga Holistic and Wellbeing Retreat Days give you the chance to take more time once to develop your yoga practice in a friendly and supportive atmosphere.

 Yoga is adaptable, and you only need to work at a level that feels right for you.
 Hatha yoga uses asanas, meditation, relaxation and pranayama breathing practices to increase flexibility and strength, improve concentration and reduce stress.